-Madonna on her decision to direct W.E.
+Madonna had this to say about her decision to direct W.E.:

-“I directed Filth & Wisdom to teach myself about filmmaking… And now, with this self-punishing process of being a producer and a writer and a director, I’m taking the next step.”
+“I directed Filth & Wisdom to teach myself about filmmaking… and now, with this self-punishing process of being a producer and a writer and a director, I’m taking the next step.”

 On June 20 2010, Susan Boyle’s cover of Madonna’s You’ll See was released as a single from her debut album, I Dreamed A Dream.

 Susan frequently performed the song during auditions in the early days of her career.

 Her version was featured on the first episode of the 2010 Brazilian telenovela, Ti Ti Ti.

 On December 16 2010, Madonna released a special statement to her fans:

 “It’s official!
 I need to move.
 I need to sweat.
 I need to make new music!
 Music I can dance to.
 I’m on the lookout for the maddest, sickest, most bad ass people to collaborate with.
 I’m just saying……”